quark0/darts/README.md

 cd cnn && python train_search.py --unrolled     # for conv cells on CIFAR-10
 cd rnn && python train_search.py --unrolled     # for recurrent cells on PTB
 ```
 Note the _validation performance in this step does not indicate the final performance of the architecture_.
-One must train the obtained architecture from scratch using full-sized models, as described in the next section.
+One must train the obtained genotype/architecture from scratch using full-sized models, as described in the next section.

 Snapshots of the most likely convolutional & recurrent cells over time:
 <p align="center">